ethanlipson/PyLX-16A/documentation.md

 If the servo's current angle plus `relAngle` is outside of the bounds set by [`LX16A.angleLimitWrite()`](#lx16aanglelimitwritelower-upper), or if `time` is out range, a `ServoError` will be raised.

 ### LX16A.moveStart()
-Rotates the servo by the angle specified by LX16A.moveTimeWaitWrite, or by the the angle specified by moveTimeWaitWriteRel (relative to the servo's current angle), over the specified time.
+Rotates the servo by the angle specified by [LX16A.moveTimeWaitWrite()](#lx16amovetimewaitwriteangle-time0), or by the the angle specified by [moveTimeWaitWriteRel()](#lx16amovetimewaitwriterelangle-time0) (relative to the servo's current angle), over the specified time.

 #### Parameters
 None